KeisGSmit/5IngredientFoods/README.md

 ### Scope Plane trade off

-- The features that are open for discusion at the moment (16/11/2020) [DD/MM/YYYY] is the Promotion of Products and the comment section on each recipe becuase they have the lowest viability of all the features
+- The features that are open for discussion at the moment (16/11/2020) [DD/MM/YYYY] is the Promotion of Products and the comment section on each recipe because they have the lowest viability of all the features

 - the project should be done within 3 weeks